sukykaur/AzureGDPR/DWoverview.md

 ### Manage
 **Govern how personal data is used and accessed.**

+#### Identity Management
+The following technologies provide identity management capabilities in the Azure environment:
+-	[Active Directory (AD)](https://azure.microsoft.com/services/active-directory/) can be Microsoft's multi-tenant cloud-based directory and identity management service.
+All users for the solution were created in Azure Active Directory, including users accessing the SQL Database.
+-	Authentication to the application is performed using Azure AD.
+For more information, see [Integrating applications with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications).
+Additionally, the database column encryption uses Azure AD to authenticate the application to Azure SQL Database.
+For more information, see how to [protect sensitive data in SQL Database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault).

 Azure enables customers to export their data at any time, without seeking approval from Microsoft.
 Azure Active Directory (AAD) enables customers to export data associated with AAD accounts in a .csv file.

 Using SQL queries, Microsoft customers can identify and then export personal data hosted in Azure SQL Database.
-The Extended Properties feature can be used to discontinue the processing of data subjects, as it allows users to add custom properties to database objects and tag data as "Discontinued" to support application logic to prevent the processing of associated personal data.
+The [Extended Properties](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sp-addextendedproperty-transact-sql) feature can be used to discontinue the processing of data subjects, as it allows users to add custom properties to database objects and tag data as "Discontinued" to support application logic to prevent the processing of associated personal data.
 [Row-Level Security](https://docs.microsoft.com/en-us/sql/relational-databases/security/row-level-security) enables users to define policies to restrict access to data to discontinue processing.

 #### Virtual Network
 This reference architecture defines a private virtual network with an address space of 10.0.0.0/16.